Particular/docs.particular.net/tutorials/nservicebus-step-by-step/2-sending-a-command/tutorial.md

 `SendLocal(object message)` is a method that is available on the `IEndpointInstance` interface, as we are using here, and also on the `IMessageHandlerContext` interface, which we saw when we were defining our message handler.
 The *Local* part means that we are not sending to an external endpoint (in a different process) so we intend to handle the message in the same endpoint that sent it.
 Using `SendLocal()`, we don't have to do anything special to tell the message where to go.

+> [!NOTE]
-NOTE: In this lesson, we're using `SendLocal` (rather than the more commonly used `Send` method) so that we can explore how to define, send, and process messages without needing a second endpoint to process them.
+> In this lesson, we're using `SendLocal` (rather than the more commonly used `Send` method) so that we can explore how to define, send, and process messages without needing a second endpoint to process them.
 With `SendLocal`, we also don't need to define routing rules to control where the sent messages go.
 We'll learn about these concepts [in the next lesson](../3-multiple-endpoints/).

 Because `SendLocal()` returns a `Task`, we need to be sure to `await` it properly.